Animal research at Karolinska Institutet

 What laboratory animals are used at KI?

 Mice, rats and zebrafish are the species most commonly used in medical research at Karolinska Institutet.

 Many mice are bred with specific genetic modifications so that researchers can study how the genes in question affect the proteins that are formed and the role they play in the development of a disease.
 Research into inflammation generally uses rats.
 Zebrafish are transparent while maturing, allowing researchers to literally see the development of cells and organs.
 Salamanders and jawless fish are also used to some extent.

 A small number of pigs and sheep are used in Karolinska Institutets research, primarily into cardiovascular disorders, and a small number of primates (monkeys) are used in research into HIV and the functioning of the brain.

 Research with monkeys

 Monkeys are used only when it is not possible to use other species.
 They are employed primarily in research into the disorders, structure and function of the brain, and in research to produce a vaccine for HIV/AIDS.
 Monkeys are needed for this work because they are closely related to humans.

 Some medical research has to be carried out in biological systems that are as close as possible to the human body.
 However, even in complex studies it is sometimes possible to replace animal experiments with tests using cell cultures or computer models, for example.
 Alternative methods are being developed and tested at several universities in Sweden.

 The Swedish Research Council also provides funding for projects that aim to develop alternative methods that refine, reduce and/or replace animal experiments.
 Several research groups at Karolinska Institutet have been awarded this type of funding to use and develop alternative methods in their research.

-For more information, please contact the Communications and Public Relations Office.
+For more information, please use our contact form.